Yuan-Meng/personal_website/content/posts/vector_retrieval.md

 <details>
   <summary><b>Mathematical topology</b></summary>
   <p>An embedding is a function $f: X \rightarrow Y$ between two topological spaces that is injective (one-to-one) and a homeomorphism onto its image, thus preserving the topological properties of $X$ within $Y$.
-This concept ensures that $X$ is mapped into $Y$ in a way that $X$'s structure—such as its continuity and open/closed set properties—is maintained exactly within the host structure $Y$</p>
+This concept ensures that $X$ is mapped into $Y$ in a way that $X$'s structure — such as its continuity and open/closed set properties — is maintained exactly within the host structure $Y$</p>
 </details>